 For the next couple of years, Peter produced a number of digital marketing projects including a sales awareness campaign for Microsoft and its international partner Getronics, distributed to more than 5000 field sales reps.

-For more than 6 years, Peter was a digital marketer who produced and managed several websites on Microsoft.com, including Citizen Service Platform, Citizen Safety Architecture, and the Higher Education professional development portal (which features an explainer video he produced).
+For more than 6 years at Microsoft, Peter was a digital marketer who produced and managed several websites on Microsoft.com, including Citizen Service Platform, Citizen Safety Architecture, and the Higher Education professional development portal (which featured an explainer video he produced).

-Today, Peter offers a wide range of services to create content that cuts through a noisy marketplace.
-He connects products, services, and ideas with digital form factors which are more accessible to audiences, and easier on budgets.
+After Microsoft, Peter offered a wide range of services to create content that cut through a noisy marketplace.
+He connected products, services, and ideas with digital form factors which are more accessible to audiences, and easier on budgets.